LoomaDesign

 Quick Answer

-Use an AI product image generator for Shopify stores when you need to turn one accurate source photo into a full product page image set.
-Start with a clean product anchor, then create a main image, alternate angle, detail closeups, scale reference, lifestyle scene, variant board, mobile crop, and ad-ready image.
+Use an AI product image generator for Shopify stores when launch timing is tight and the product page still needs more than a supplier image.
+Start with a clean product anchor, then create a main image, alternate angle, detail closeups, scale reference, lifestyle scene, variant board, mobile crop, and ad-ready image before the product goes live.

 The workflow works only if product facts stay intact.
 Color, shape, material, logo, label, packaging, size, included parts, and functional details need to match the real SKU.